 - Homeopathic combinations are available as creams to apply vaginally.

 Acupuncture may help improve immune function.

 ACOG.
 ACOG Practice Bulletin.
 Clinical management guidelines for obstetricians-gynecologists, Number 72, May 2006: Vaginitis.
 Obstet Gynecol.
 2006;107(5):1195-1206.

-Black.
+Black M, Ambros-Rudolph CM, Edwards L, Lynch PJ, eds.
 Obstetric and Gynecologic Dermatology.
 3rd ed.
-Baltimore, MD: Mosby, An Imprint of Elsevier; 2008.
+Baltimore, MD: Elsevier Mosby; 2008.

 Cabrera C, Artacho R, Gimenez R. Beneficial effects of green tea -- a review.
 J Am Coll Nutr.
 2006;25(2):79-99.

 Cvetnic Z, Vladimir-Knezevic S. Antimicrobial activity of grapefruit seed and pulp ethanolic extract.
 Acta Pharm.
 2004;54(3):243-250.

 Delia A, Morgante G, Rago G, Musacchio MC, Petraglia F, De Leo V. Effectiveness of oral administration of Lactobaccillus paracasei subsp. paracasei F19 in association with vaginal suppositories of Lactobacillus acidofilus in the treatment of vaginosis and in the prevention of recurrent vaginitis.
 Minerva Ginecol.
 2006;58(3):227-231.